rlucas7/code-searcher/README.md

 flask --app vec_search gen-ir-metrics llm_gen_rel.csv
 ```
 and you'll see the metrics and after first seeing the raw dataframe in stdout.

-## fine tune the model on custom data

-TODO... design and write up the workflow

-## compare two models (fine tuned or otherwise)

-TODO... design and write up the workflow for data analysis